-&lt;sup>1 The information in this chart comes from the "Medicare Prescription Drug Manual: Eligibility, Enrollment and Disenrollment, Section 30" and the "Medicare Managed Care Manual: Medicare Advantage Enrollment and Disenrollment, Section 30."
+&lt;sup>1 The information in this chart comes from the "Medicare Advantage and Part D Enrollment and Disenrollment Guidance."

 &lt;sup>2 Eligibility requirements and initial enrollment periods for Medicare Advantage and Part D are different.
 You are eligible to enroll in a Medicare Part D drug plan if you have Part A, Part B or both and live in the service area of a Medicare Part D drug plan.
 The Part D Initial Enrollment Period is usually the same as the Initial Enrollment Period for Part B, which is the seven-month period that begins three months before you qualify for Part B and ends three months after the month you qualify.
-You're eligible to enroll in a Medicare Advantage Plan if you have both Parts A and B. You usually can't get a Medicare Advantage Plan if you have End-Stage Renal Disease.
-The Initial Coverage Election Period (ICEP) for Medicare Advantage begins three months before you are enrolled in both Parts A and B and ends either the last day of the month before you enrolled in both Parts A and B or the last day of your Part B initial enrollment period, whichever is later.
+You're eligible to enroll in a Medicare Advantage Plan if you have both Parts A and B. The Initial Coverage Election Period (ICEP) for Medicare Advantage begins three months before you are enrolled in both Parts A and B and ends either the last day of the second month after the month in which you are first entitled to Part A and enrolled in Part B, or the last day of your Part B Initial Enrollment Period, whichever is later.